 Calling All Chefs

 Many churches in your area host dinner nights for folks who can use a hearty meal and some great conversation.
-Your teen can set up, cook, serve and lean up.
+Your teen can set-up, cook, serve and clean up.
 And don’t forget about being a new ear for some great stories from fabulous people in your community.

 Check in at a food drive, a local food pantry, or a food bank.
 They will find a few hours for you to lend a hand.
 The Burlington Food Bank has some PD Day and summer volunteer opportunities for high school students.